How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 In Safe Mode, Windows loads with minimal drivers, which can help identify if a third-party app is the cause.

-Run Windows Memory Diagnostic Tool
+Run the Windows Memory Diagnostic Tool

 A faulty memory module (RAM) can corrupt memory pools, causing the Bad Pool Header error.
 Let’s first check your computer’s memory for errors using the built-in Windows Memory Diagnostic tool.

-• Press Windows key + R, type mdsched.exe and click ok,
+• Press Windows key + R, type mdsched.exe and click ok.

 • This will open the Windows Memory Diagnostic tool.